-Installing pfSense on APU boards over serial
+Installing pfSense on APU and TLSense devices

-This tutorial should work on Linux, OSX and Windows.
+This tutorial should work on Linux, OSX, and Windows.

-Download pfSense image
+Download the pfSense image

-Burn the image on the USB drive
+Flash the pfSense image on the USB drive.

 If you are using Linux/OSX, you should use dd to prepare the USB stick: